8 Common Myths About Commercial Rooftop Solar

 Consider that, without PV, you’re simply paying the utility company for electricity every month.
 With PV, you’re paying for the PV system instead of the electricity.
 With PV, you get free insurance against increasing utility rates and free energy after the system is paid for.
 We haven’t even mentioned any social equity and positive image that comes from investments in solar.
 The simplest way to put it is, if you can afford an electric bill, you typically can afford solar.

-The vast majority of installed Solar Photovoltaic (PV) is for “grid-tied” systems, designed specifically to shut off in the case of a grid power outage to eliminate the risk of endangering line workers.
+The vast majority of solar photovoltaics (PV) are installed as “grid-tied” systems, designed specifically to shut off in the case of a grid power outage to eliminate the risk of endangering line workers.

 In these grid-tied systems, the grid acts as both a source for power when your building isn’t generating enough PV, and a sink to absorb the excess power when your building exceeds your immediate need.
 Simply put, the grid functions much like a giant, virtual battery that we’re all connected to.

 The next most common type of a system is a grid-tied with battery backup.
 In this type of system, a battery is added to store excess energy to use either to reduce operating costs or to help carry over during an outage.
 These types of systems are more expensive and more complex to operate.
 They would typically be seen where a customer has a high peak load or time of use rates and wishes to use batteries to offset those costs.

 Finally, there are off-grid or stand-alone systems that are sized for and designed to operate for extended periods of time without a utility connection.
 For example, a college campus that has their own generation assets as well as solar PV or wind assets.
 These systems are quite complex and require detailed planning to ensure that the lights can stay on.
 Stand-alone systems are seen in situations where either the grid is unreliable or where there is a need to protect assets like research.